Civil Unrest is a civilian demonstration that descends into violence:

 - Civilians can also do violence against property and other civilians.

-- They often lead to not just vandalism like burning cars and broken windows, but shutting down businesses, ports and transportation, and the inability for employees to reach the workplace.
+- They often lead to not just vandalism like burning cars and broken windows, but shutting down businesses, ports and transportation, and the inability for employees to reach their workplaces.

 - Serious injury, death and destruction of property can occur on all sides when Civil Unrest overly intensifies.